b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 LIMIT 1
 ```

 Can this be simplified to a single-level query?
 Yes!
-There are no duplicates using this version.
+Just use the inner query.
+```sql
+SELECT MAX(Y.date_of_birth) FROM users AS Y
+```
 I think you'll agree that this is simplier than the first query.
 Use one-level queries when you find them simplier to understand.
 There are fewer places for bugs to hide.
-```sql
-SELECT MAX(Y.date_of_birth) FROM users AS Y
-```

 Note: the database will aggregate the result without a `GROUP BY` clause when all the expressions are aggregates like COUNT(), SUM(), MAX(), etc..